Saquon Barkley Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Season Stats

-- The Giants, who rank 31st in the NFL in points scored, have dropped back to pass 58.8% of the time while running the football 41.2% of the time.
+- The Giants, who rank 31st in the NFL in points scored, have dropped back to pass 58.8% of the time while running the ball 41.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Barkley's matchup with Washington.